 This work was supported by the Commonwealth of Kentucky.

 Badoga, Sandeep; Martinelli, Michela; Gnanamani, Muthu Kumaran; Koh, Young; and Shafer, Wilson D., "New Mechanism Insight for the Hydrogenation of CO/CO2 Gas Mixtures to Hydrocarbons over Iron-Based Catalyst" (2021).
-Center for Applied Energy Research Faculty Publications.
+Center for Applied Energy Research Faculty and Staff Publications.
 38.